The school was originally established on Canonbury Street, adjacent to Berkeley Castle. It was built in 1861 and known as the Fizharding School.

 During the 1950’s the nominated sport for boys in the school was rugby; this was quite unusual as all other schools locally played football.
 Consequently away, inter-school rugby matches occurred some distance away at Bristol or Gloucester.
 The school’s preferred sport was to the advantage of one of its pupils, David Davis.
 David was a talented rugby player and was chosen to play for his country later in life.

 The Berkeley Secondary Modern School continued until the new Comprehensive School was built at Wanswell.
 It was not until September 1964 that the school became the Primary School when the original school transferred here from Canonbury Street; the headmaster at this time Leslie Heaven.The school bell which was first installed in 1910 in its tower on the gable end of the main school building is still present today.
-The bell has remained a symbol of our school heritage since its installation one hundred years ago.If you would like to know more about the school’s history and other fascinating information about the people and development of Berkeley, then David Tandy’s book, “Berkeley – A town in the marshes” would be of interest to you.
+The bell has remained a symbol of our school heritage since its installation over one hundred years ago.If you would like to know more about the school’s history and other fascinating information about the people and development of Berkeley, then David Tandy’s book, “Berkeley – A town in the marshes” would be of interest to you.